Purim: Name

 𒁓 puru) meaning "lot".
 (Note: From the Hebrew word פור (pur), translated as 'lot' in the Book of Esther, perhaps related to Akkadian pūrum (𒎎𒁓, lit. 'stone' or 'urn'); also called the Festival of Lots.)
 Its use as the name of this festival comes from Esther 3:6–7, describing the choice of date:

 6: [...] having been told who Mordecai's people were, Haman plotted to do away with all the Jews, Mordecai's people, throughout the kingdom of Ahasuerus.

 7: In the first month, that is, the month of Nisan, in the twelfth year of King Ahasuerus, pur—which means "the lot"—was cast before Haman concerning every day and every month, [until it fell on] the twelfth month, that is, the month of Adar.

+The book itself describes the naming of the holiday after the lots (Esther 9:26):

+26: Therefore, they called these days Purim after the name pur; therefore, because of all the words of this letter, and what they saw concerning this matter, and what happened to them.